Encants III – Architecture in Blue

 The contrast and parallels with the adjacent new and very expensive constructions could not be greater.
 Both are being driven by sets of people with the aim of increasing their wealth, and both could be regarded as prime examples of capitalist systems.

 The chatarreros form part of a complex social system that operates in parallel to the mainstream.
 Just as in real life, there are both exploiters and the exploited.
 Those at the top of the chain are well organised and do very well, profiting directly and indirectly from illegal economic activity.
 Those at the bottom do much less well, excluded from the mainstream support and protection that most in Europe take for granted.

 It is a system defined and controlled by cultures of exclusion and nationality rather than by law and rights.
-It is something that should exist in Barcelona in the 21st century.
+It is not something that should exist in Barcelona in the 21st century.